Sri Lanka rupee falls on importer dollar demand

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)

-COLOMBO Jan 20 The Sri Lankan rupee ended a tad weaker on Monday due to importer dollar demand, while dealers said a government decision to keep a $1 billion inflow from a recent sovereign bond sale with the central bank's reserves could hurt the currency.
+COLOMBO Jan 21 The Sri Lankan rupee ended weaker on Tuesday due to importer dollar demand despite a state bank selling dollars, a day after the central bank said inflows of $1 billion from a recent sovereign bond sale would be kept in its reserves, contrary to market expectations.

-Swarna Gunaratne, the head of central bank's Economic Research Department said the government has kept the inflows in the central bank's reserves after it came into the country last week.
+Dealers said one of the two state banks, through which the central bank usually directs the market sold dollars at 130.75, but the rupee was still weaker.

-"It will be added into the foreign reserves and used later," she told Reuters after market-hours on Monday.
+Swarna Gunaratne, head of the central bank's Economic Research Department, told Reuters after the market closed on Monday that the government had kept the inflows from last week's bond sale in the central bank's reserves.

 The rupee has gained about 3.4 percent since it hit a record low of 135.20 on Aug.
 28. It lost 2.5 percent in 2013.
 (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Anand Basu)